Silent-Crafter/open-with-mpv/README.md

 # Open with mpv

-This is web extension for firefox/chrome to open any link in mpv
+This is web extension for firefox/chrome to open any link in mpv via right click context menu

 # Installation